sbudden/factsheets_sshoc_services-1/README.md

 Where `pagename` is the identifier used for the page.
 The `.md` extension identifies the file as Markdown file.

-The markdown files are later rendered as html within the SSHOC static docs site <a href="https://subugoe.github.io/factsheets_sshoc_services/virtual_collection_registry.html" target="_blank">subugoe/factsheets_sshoc_services</a> identified as `pagename.html`.
+The markdown files are later rendered as html within the <a href="https://subugoe.github.io/factsheets_sshoc_services" target="_blank">SSHOC static docs site</a> identified as `pagename.html`.

 ## Index